-Consider flavouring Squash with any combination of the following: brown sugar, maple syrup, nutmeg or ginger.
+Consider flavouring squash with any combination of the following: brown sugar, maple syrup, orange juice, nutmeg or ginger.

-1 pound (450g) of Winter Squash, peeled and cooked = 2 cups mashed squash
+1 pound (500 g) of winter squash, peeled and cooked = 2 cups mashed squash

 Freezing: Wash.
 Don’t peel.
 Cut into, remove seeds.
 Chop into small pieces.
 Boil, steam or bake until soft.
 Let cool.
 Scrape flesh from rind.
 Package and freeze.

-The Central American trio of foods called “The Three Sisters” is Squash paired with corn and beans.
+The Central American trio of foods called “The Three Sisters” is squash paired with corn and beans, though the actual benefits of the growing practice has been questioned in recent times.
 Squashes have been grown in South & Central America as long ago as 5000 BC, and possibly earlier than that.

 Literature & Lore